leetcode-python-java/leetcode-python-java/README.md

       # ...
       ensure
+        # FYI, the 'ensure' part is in the puma stopping process.
         # 'Thread.current.object_id' returns '70144220123860',
         # which is the same as the 'Thread.current.object_id' in 'Thread.new block' in Puma::Server#run
         # @thread = Thread.new do
+        #   # FYI, this is in the puma starting process.
         #   puts "#{Thread.current.object_id}" # returns '70144220123860'
         #   handle_servers
         # end